tessiert/payment-processing-parser/README.md

+## My solution to a coding challenge completed as part of a job application.

-# Parse a custom protocol format
+# Instructions:  Parse a custom protocol format

 Your payment processing application must interface with an old-school mainframe format that we've named "MPS7".
 This means consuming a proprietary binary protocol format that no one on your team is familiar with yet.